KhronosGroup/glTF/specification/2.0/README.md

 ## Asset

 Each glTF asset must have an `asset` property.
 In fact, it's the only required top-level property for JSON to be a valid glTF.
 The `asset` object must contain glTF version which specifies the target glTF version of the file.
 Additionally, an optional `minVersion` property can be used to specify the minimum glTF version support required to load the file.
-The `minVersion` property allows asset creators to require that the asset only be loaded if the loader supports the specified version.
-This is very similar to the `extensionsRequired` concept, where an asset should only be loaded if the loader supports the specified extension.
-Using `minVersion` will block the asset from being loaded on older loaders, so it should only be used sparingly.
+The `minVersion` property allows asset creators to specify a minimum version that a client implementation must support in order to load the asset.
+This is very similar to the `extensionsRequired` concept, where an asset should only be loaded if the client supports the specified extension.
 Additional metadata can be stored in optional properties such as `generator` or `copyright`.
 For example,

 ```json
 {